stendec/siding/readme.md

 Installation
 ------------

+siding isn't finished yet, but you can still download it if you'd like.
+You can use pip:

+    pip install siding

+Or if you still like the old ways:

+    easy_install siding

-Since siding isn't done, I haven't bothered to package it yet.
-However, you can always grab the latest code off github.
+And, of course, you can always grab the latest code off github.

     git clone git://github.com/stendec/siding.git